RidwanSharkar/Arbitrage-Better/README.md

 ![image](https://github.com/user-attachments/assets/097323ba-698e-49b7-b97c-2e5612299842)

 However, this arbitrage opportunity disappears within hours, as DraftKings' odds for [Ilia] rise to -175 to close this gap.
-Bookmakers collaborate to resolve wide odds discrepencies, allowing only small windows of time to capitalize.
-To combat this, scraping live odds is scheduled for every 15 minutes, priming the app to alert subscribers via email when a current arbitrage bet exists.
+Bookmakers collaborate to resolve wide discrepencies in odds, yielding only small windows of time to capitalize.
+To combat this, scraping live odds is scheduled for every 15 minutes, priming the app to alert subscribers via email when a current arbitrage opportunity exists.

 ________________________________________________________________________________________________________________